 - a.
 Number of persons/businesses displaced. - b.
 Types of displaced entities (families, small retail businesses, large wholesale or manufacturing enterprises, farms, churches, hospitals, etc.). - c.
 Tenure (month-to-month rent, long-term lease or fee title) of the displaced entities. - d.
 Special problems inherent in relocating the displaced entities (lack of adequate replacement housing, large inventory of merchandise to be moved, or unique quality of the enterprise difficult to duplicate at any other location). - 3.
 Preliminary Costs Provide an estimate of the preliminary acquisition costs.
-Direct staff and consultant costs are limited to \$10,000 per grant.
-For acquisitions that include property with legacy mining, associated costs will be assessed and approved on a case-by-case basis. - 4.
+Direct staff and consultant costs are limited to \$10,000 per grant. - 4.
 Cost of State Approval of Appraisal, Transaction Review, etc. For cost estimation purposes, use \$10,000 per escrow. - 5.
 Contingency Grantees are allowed to use ten percent (10%) for contingency to cover unexpected eligible costs. - 6.
 Required Signage Provide an estimated cost of required signage (see page 40). - 7.
 Other Include any additional tasks directly related to the proposed acquisition. - 8.
-Acquisition Timeline - Provide the estimated dates of completion for each acquisition task.
+Acquisition Timeline Provide the estimated dates of completion for each acquisition task.
 (Grantee should submit evidence of progress on the acquisition, e.g. appraisal, title report, purchase documents, correspondence with owner, etc., within 6 months of grant execution.)
 All escrows must close concurrently.